Can nonlocal gravity really explain dark energy?

 \section{Discussion and Conclusions}

-The present analysis shows that it is possible to describe a dark energy behavior in the context of \IDG, considered as an effective theory of gravity with nonlocal effects.
-This represents an alternative picture to the addition of the cosmological constant term in \GR~or to the introduction of some unknown scalar fields.
+The present analysis shows that it is possible to describe dark energy in the context of \IDG, considered as an effective theory of gravity with nonlocal terms.
+This represents an alternative picture to the addition of cosmological constant in \GR~or to the introduction of some unknown scalar fields.
 In particular, the considered phenomenological model provides an accelerated expansion of the late Universe without affecting the evolution of the previous cosmological eras, as the nonlocal effects are significant only in the IR limit.

 Interestingly, the model also predicts a reduction of the effective gravitational constant in the current cosmological era: therefore, it could be possible that, after the matter-dominated era, the evolution of the Universe is driven by the emergence of nonlocal gravitational effects, which remain `hidden' until the Universe has cooled enough.
 See also \cite{vanPutten2}.
 This conclusion points out the fact that \GR~is valid with great accuracy in the energy interval between the IR limit, set by $M$, where nonlocal effects become dominant, and the UV limit, set by $M_\textup{P}$, where quantum effects take over.